DevExpress/devextreme-documentation/api-reference/_hidden/dxChartCommonAnnotationConfig/y.md

 ---
 ---
 ##### shortDescription
-Along with [x](/api-reference/_hidden/dxChartCommonAnnotationConfig/x.md '{basewidgetpath}/Configuration/annotations/#x'), positions the annotation's center at a specific pixel coordinate.
+Used with [x](/api-reference/_hidden/dxChartCommonAnnotationConfig/x.md '{basewidgetpath}/Configuration/annotations/#x') to position the annotation's center at a specific pixel coordinate.
 (0, 0) is the upper left corner of the chart.

 ---
 #####See Also#####